pokt-network/poktroll/docusaurus/docs/develop/developer_guide/chain_halt_troubleshooting.md

 The solution is to use the correct binary version to sync the full node at the correct height.

-Tools like [cosmosvisor](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html) make it easier to sync a node from genesis, using the appropriate binary for each range of block heights.
+Tools like [cosmosvisor](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html) make it easier to sync a node from genesis by automatically using the appropriate binary for each range of block heights.

 ## Syncing from genesis